Bill Gates: These 4 Innovations Would End Coronavirus Quarantines | Digital Trends

 Finding a treatment

-There’s no known treatment or cure for the coronavirus yet, but finding that would be key to getting back on track.
+There’s no known treatment or cure for the coronavirus yet, but finding one would be key to getting back on track.

 “If, a year from now, people are going to big public events — such as games or concerts in a stadium — it will be because researchers have discovered an extremely effective treatment that makes everyone feel safe to go out again,” Gates wrote.